Bilaal96/robofriends/README.md

 A simple Contact List app with a working search box; created as an introduction to React

 ## 'master' Branch
-* Contains all source code
+* Contains all original source code from development environment

 ## 'gh-pages' Branch
 * Contains project Build files